shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-02-19-Blog-using-Jekyll-with-the-Minimal-Mistakes-theme-Ubuntu-16.04.markdown

 ## Tip:

 To assist with creating posts, I highly recommend installing Atom, a powerful text editor that is markdown aware.
-Atom let's you preview your posts as write them.
+Atom let's you preview your posts as your write them.

 To install Atom on Ubuntu 16.04, use the following commands: